krzksz/phCompile/README.md

 echo $pgRender->getConfig('compile["attr"]'); // Also outputs "ng-phcompile"
 ```

-## Renderers
+## Directives
-Renderers are objects responsible for parsing provided `DOMElement` using given `Scope` data. ngPhCompile comes with some default `Renderer` objects that correspond with standard AngularJS templating attributes.
-Those objects must extend `Renderer` object to be accepted by `PhCompile`.
+Directive are objects responsible for compiling provided `DOMElement` using given `Scope` data. ngPhCompile comes with some default `Directive` objects that correspond with standard AngularJS directives.
+Those objects must extend `Directive` object to be accepted by `PhCompile`.

 ## Thanks